bangbangbang12315/MSP/README.md

 # Evaluating

-For calculating varities of evaluation metrics(e.g. BLEU, P-Cover...), we provide a shell script ```scripts/eval.sh```.
+For calculating varities of evaluation metrics(e.g. BLEU, P-Cover...), we provide a shell script ```evaluate.sh```.
 The inferenced result and metrics result are saved in ```evaluate```.
 You can evaluate your model by the following command:
 ```
 bash evaluate.sh
 ```